-Society of Professional Journalists, NorCal Chapter complaints only - "in writing and submitted on a form specifically provided by the Com their How to File a Complaint quidelines.
+Society of Professional Journalists, NatCal Chapter complaints only - "in writing and submitted on a form specifically provided by the Com their How to File a Complaint guidelines.
 Further, formal complaints must identify "the p violated."
 Few tipsters have this legal knowledge.
 All other complaints, whether delivere e-mail are declared informal.
 And, we are warned, Ethics has "no obligation...to process They can be tossed.
 Even if complaints do reach the Factual Investigation stage, prosprequirement to interview complainants - the gold standard for investigations.
 Instead, "interview of the respondent and any witnesses."
-The reason for this bias, as Director St respondents are more likely to provide "exculpatory information."
+The reason for this bias, as Director Sirespondents are more likely to provide "exculpatory information."

 Empowering staffers at the expense of whistleblowers was a weird outcome of deman oversight by Commissioners Eileen Hansen and Joe Lynn in 2005.
 Because of confiden public has no assurances that staff is carrying out its mandate."
-In his July 2005 respordisclose dismissed and settled cases in Enforcement Summaries, and to categorize inc monthly Director's Report.
+In his July 2005 respon disclose dismissed and settled cases in Enforcement Summaries, and to categorize inc monthly Director's Report.
 However, St. Croix's July 2006 follow-up report, Investigation course.
 It lobbied for "streamlining the process" via more staff autonomy and less trans workload!
-The Commission approved the plan 4 to 1 in August 2006, with Hansen disse Ethics Regulations include goal #6; "Delegating to the Commission staffthe maximum (resolution of complaints at staff level, while retaining oversight of staff activities."
-As ex Westside Observer, that oversight is illusory.
+The Commission approved the plan 4 to 1 in August 2006, with Hansen disse Ethics Regulations include goal #6; "Delegating to the Commission staffthe maximum c resolution of complaints at staff level, while retaining oversight of staff activities."
+As ei Westside Observer, that oversight is illusory.

-Given maximum discretion, staff explain How to File a Complaint on the Ethics website: aware that the Ethics Commission's Regulations...provide that a person accused of a vibe provided with a copy of the complaint.
-"Reassuring?
+Given maximum discretion, staff explain How to File a Complaint on the Ethics website: aware that the Ethics Commission's Regulations...provide that a person accused of a vi be provided with a copy of the complaint."Reassuring?
 Not for whistleblowers.
 Plus it's c Regulations, Sec.
 XII.B.3, state that the Director "may provide a copy of the complaint to to the conduct of the investigation."
-Importantly, the City Charter Appendix C3.699-13 red respondents with "a summary of the evidence" - not a "copy of the complaint."
+Importantly, the City Charter Appendix C3.699-13 req respondents with "a summary of the evidence" - not a "copy of the complaint."
 Big diffe can identify whistleblowers by the details given and the grammar used.
-Although the or offered, it comes with the off-putting proviso that Ethics staff are "not required to proce complaints."
+Although the op offered, it comes with the off-putting proviso that Ethics staff are "not required to proce complaints."

-Equally inhospitable from the current Ethics brochure: Ethics "investigates complaints a complaints filed with the Ethics Commission."Not so.
-When the Whistleblower Protection February 2002 - as recommended by the Commission itself - Ethics took responsibility against whistleblowers who filed complaints within their own departments, as well as t Attorney, the DA and the Ethics Commission.
-By wrongly shrinking Ethic's jurisdiction, tl complaints: Worse, Ethics staffers may be dismissing valid retaliation claims based on duties.
+Equally inhospitable from the current Ethics brochure: Ethics "investigates complaints complaints filed with the Ethics Commission."Not so.
+When the Whistleblower Protectio February 2002 - as recommended by the Commission itself - Ethics took responsibilit against whistleblowers who filed complaints within their own departments, as well as t Attorney, the DA and the Ethics Commission.
+By wrongly shrinking Ethic's jurisdiction, the complaints.
+Worse, Ethics staffers may be dismissing valid retaliation claims based on duties.
 Maybe that's why Ethics averages just 18 investigations a year.
-For example, the tells us that "staff resolved 20 cases" and, "This number does not include the myriad of lost.
-After referring tips to the effy of District Afterneys, St. Crown has Walted up to Pino "duplicate law enforcement investigations."
-However, the passage of Proposition E in 21 "investigate complaints before investigations by the City Attorney or District Attorney at by the DA or City Attorney does not prevent Ethics from investigating concurrently; polit
+For example, the tells us that "staff resolved 20 cases" and, "This number does not include the myriad of

-2020 Westside San Francisco Media.
-No portion of the articles of artwork may be without expressed consent.
+© 2020 Westside San Francisco Media.
+No portion of the articles of artwork may be 🖉 🔤 without expressed consent. 🕁 🕾